Harjacober/FileSigner/README.md

 # FileSigner
 Helps prepend your signature to files created by you.
-The signature is in form of your name and a timestamp of when the file was created
+The signature is in form of your name and a timestamp of when the file was created.
+See screenshot below for how a signed file looks like.

 # How to use
 > **Via the command line**